The Pultrusion Report | Tencom

 Materials science has played a pivotal role in advancing technology and sustainability in modern construction and manufacturing.
-Among the array of materials available, pultruded fiberglass stands out due to its unique combination of strength, durability, and, notably, thermodynamic properties.
+Among the array of materials available, pultruded fiberglass stands out for its unique combination of strength, durability, and, notably, thermal properties.
+Here, we explore why it is not just a structural choice but also a smart thermodynamic one.

 Thermal Insulation and Efficiency